glaucia86/health-monitoring-system/README-en.md

 ## 📋 About the Project

-A complete health management system with an AI assistant, developed to centralize medical data for patients with advanced breast cancer, offering:
+A complete health management system with an AI assistant, developed to centralize and simplify medical data management.
+The platform serves:

+**👨‍👩‍👧 Caregivers & Healthcare Professionals**
+- Centralized management of patient health data
+- Tracking of medications, appointments, and exams
+- Document organization and access

+**🧑‍🦯 Patients**
+- Full control over their own health records
+- Medication and appointment reminders
-- 📊 Interactive dashboard with exam evolution tracking
+- Easy communication with caregivers

+### Key Features:

+- 📊 **Interactive Dashboard** - Complete visualization of health history
-- 💊 Medication management with reminders
+- 💊 **Smart Medication Management** - Reminders and intake tracking
-- 🤖 AI Chat to explain and organize medical information
+- 🤖 **AI Chat** - Assistant to explain exams and organize information
-- 📄 Upload and analysis of medical documents
+- 📄 **Secure Document Upload** - Storage on Azure Blob Storage
+- 👥 **Multi-profile Support** - Caregiver and patient access
+- 🔒 **Security First** - JWT authentication and audit logging

 ---